 Runner-Up, Best Overall : PennyMac Loan Services

-You’ll pay a competitive rate, with APRs on PennyMac’s top mortgage products ranging from just under 2.5% to a little over 4.5% as of this writing.
+You’ll pay a competitive rate, with APRs on PennyMac’s top mortgage products tend to be on the low end of the market.
 Your rate will depend on factors including your creditworthiness, the terms you choose, and the property itself.
 Although the funding speed isn’t disclosed, conventional investment property loans typically fund in about 30 days.
 You can speed up the process with any lender by submitting all the required documents when you apply.

-PennyMac customers seem pleased with their experience, based on its 3.87-star rating with the BBB and 4.1-star rating with Trustpilot.
+PennyMac customers seem pleased with their experience, based on its 3.81-star rating with the BBB and 3.9-star rating with Trustpilot.

 Best for Quick Approval : Patch of Land

 Patch of Land is an alternative, peer-to-peer lender offering short-term loans for rental properties via crowdfunding.
-As a BBB-accredited business with an A+ rating, Patch of Land has been in business for seven years and is headquartered in Shermans Oaks, California.
+The BBB has not rated the company.
+Patch of Land has been in business since 2013 and is headquartered in Shermans Oaks, California.

 A drawback to the quick approval process is you’ll likely pay more than you would with a conventional lender.
 The rates Patch of Land charges for its short-term investment property loans for rental properties start at 7.99%.
-You also may need to put some significant cash into the deal, as Patch of Land typically expects the “after renovation value” (a measure of the loan-to-value ratio) to be around 60%.
+You also may need to put some significant cash into the deal, as Patch of Land typically expects the “after renovation value” (a measure of the loan-to-value ratio) less than 65%.

-Overall, customers seem satisfied with Patch of Land, based on an average 3.7-star rating with Trustpilot.
+Overall, customers seem satisfied with Patch of Land, based on an average 3.5-star rating with Trustpilot.

 Best Value : LendingHome

 LendingHome is a hard money lender offering investment property loans for fix-and-flip properties and one- to four-unit residential rental properties.
-As a BBB-accredited business with an excellent A+ rating, LendingHome is headquartered in San Francisco, California, with seven years of business operations.
+Accredited by the BBB with an excellent A+ rating, LendingHome is headquartered in San Francisco, California and has been operating since 2013.

 As with the other lenders we reviewed, the actual rate you’ll end up paying depends on such things as the loan term you choose (e.g., fixed-rate or adjustable-rate), your qualifications and experience, and the property itself (e.g., property type and location).
 You can also get funded fast, sometimes as quickly as five days for bridge loans for experienced investors.
 Plus, you can apply and track your application progress online.